Sahodari Foundation: Origin

-Participants document their narratives of rejection, violence, and abuse on handmade paper, symbolically imprinting their red-painted palm as a testament to their stories.
-These powerful testimonials are showcased in public galleries, educational institutions, and universities to foster awareness and promote empathy and understanding within the community.

-The Red Wall Project not only underscores the challenges faced by transgender individuals but also advocates for justice and societal transformation by bringing these critical stories to the forefront.

 Awards

 In 2010, Sahodari Foundation received the Kokilavani Memorial Award for its contribution towards transgender rights and activism.
 The foundation trained transgender people as community video journalists and encouraged them to speak up their stories on visual media through a project called Project Kalki.
 Many transgender women brought out their voices through video films and the organisation showcased those films in YouTube, blogs and other websites and also screened the films across the country.
 For this innovative effort, the organisation received an international award for innovation in activism using technology and internet.